King's Highway 401 - Images

 City of Toronto

 Two photo that show Highway 401 as seen from the west side of the Avenue Road overpass in Toronto.
-The westbound express lanes were being resurfaced at the time that these photos were taken.
+The westbound Express lanes were being resurfaced at the time that these photos were taken.

 Photos taken: July 13th, 2011.